onetoneisme/blackjack/units_refactored/CF for DevOps engineers/Advanced/001_Create BOSH release/09 Creating packaging script for elasticsearch package.md

-## Creating packaging script for elasticsearch package
+## Create the packaging script for the elasticsearch package

-Edit the following file `packages/elasticsearch/packaging` and add the following content to it
+Edit the file `packages/elasticsearch/packaging` and add the following content:

 ```
-# abort script on any command that exit with a non zero value
+# abort this script on any command that exits with a non-zero value
 set -e

 VERSION=0.90.2